tetraprod/AI/WizardWarI/README.md

 * Each arm can hold a chain of tokens for dual wielding.
 * Tokens are acquired through combat and target practice.

+## Android Multiplayer Controls

+Wizard War I can be deployed to Android as a static first-person multiplayer experience.
+Players remain stationary and interact through three on-screen buttons:

+* **Left Arm** – cast the currently equipped left-hand spell chain.
+* **Right Arm** – cast the currently equipped right-hand spell chain.
+* **Shield** – raise the configured shield chain to mitigate incoming damage.

+All other gameplay systems and rules described below remain unchanged.